 - Evidence of impact (dents, tears, holes) or other damage.

-Your procedures should include measures to prevent ignition sources, incompatible substances and other hazards near flammable liquids cabinets.
-We suggest the following:
+Your operating procedures should include measures to prevent ignition sources, incompatible substances and other hazards near flammable liquids cabinets.

 - Restricting access to Dangerous Goods storage areas.

 - Monitoring external contractors and site visitors to ensure they follow site rules.